 Please make sure all the information entered for your patient is correct before placing the order.

-You c“n select "sh”w details" to see more information that was entered.
+You can select show details" to see more information that was entered.

 To edit information in a section, click on the Edit button and you will be taken back to that page for your changes.